jon49/child-spaced-repetition/README.md

 #### Inserting

 Inserting new records into database tables is easy with Models.
-Just start a new instance of your Model by passing an associative array instead of an ID (Since you don't have the idea of something that doesn't exist yet)
+Just start a new instance of your Model by passing an associative array instead of an ID (Since you don't have the ID of something that doesn't exist yet)

 ```php
 $user = new User($_POST);